 Regular print and projected image competitions for both advanced workers and beginners help members to improve their photography – external 'judges' provide constructive criticism of our work – while photo 'battles' with other clubs allow us to compare our best photographs with a broader range of styles.
 We all continue to learn by seeing good (and sometimes not so good!) images.

 We hold a public exhibition of our work in a Hertford town centre venue each Autumn.
 Members are also invited to display their images free in the gallery on this website, and are given access to a dedicated area here.
-Our regular newsletter – the Viewfinder – offers a platform for opinions.
+Our regular newsletter – the Viewfinder – provides information and offers a platform for opinions.
 We post information and updates on Twitter and have an active Facebook group for members.
 The Club was founded in 1951, and is affiliated to the Photographic Alliance of Great Britain (PAGB) through the East Anglian Federation (EAF).